robinelfrink/debian-joggler/README.md

 *   The `gma500_gfx` has been disabled on boot by default, because the Joggler will result in a kernel panic when loaded and no proper patches have been applied.
 See [here](kernel/) if you want to use a patched kernel.

-## To do

-*   Build a kernel optimised for the Joggler.
-Remove ISA, floppy, HDMI etc.